Sterling Heights, Michigan: Law and government

 The city has a council-manager form of government.
 The mayor, along with six other council members, is directly elected to council by the city residents.
 Prior to 2021, city council and mayoral positions had two-year terms.
 Following the approval of a ballot proposal in the November 2020 election the positions were changed to be four-year terms starting with the 2021 election cycle.

-As of January 2021, the mayor is Michael C. Taylor.
+As of January 2021, the mayor was Michael C. Taylor.
 Taylor served as mayor pro tempore after Richard Notte died while in office in December 2014.
 Notte was the city's longest-serving mayor, winning in 1993 and serving through the next 11 consecutive elections.
 He was the city's first mayor to be elected by popular vote.
 Following his death, the municipal building was renamed the Richard J. Notte Sterling Heights City Center.

-The current city manager, Mark Vanderpool, has served as the city manager since 2004.
+The city manager, Mark Vanderpool, has served as the city manager since 2004.
 In December 2020, the City Council voted to increase Vanderpool's salary by 23%, making him the third highest-paid city administrator of similar cities in Michigan.
 The position is appointed by the mayor and the city council.

 Sterling Heights is located in Michigan's 57th House of Representatives district and Michigan's 58th House of Representatives district, District 57 is represented by Republican Thomas Kuhn and District 58 is represented by Republican Ron Robinson.
 The city is located in Michigan's 9th Senate district, represented by Republican Michael Webber.

 Nationally, Sterling Heights is situated in Michigan's 10th congressional district, represented by Republican John James.

 In the 2020 presidential election, 70,204 ballots were cast, with incumbent Donald Trump receiving 38,451 votes (54.77%) to Joe Biden's 30,587 votes (43.56%).